ingadhoc/sale/sale_ux/README.rst

 #.
 Add column "date_order" in sale order tree view.
 #.
 Fix in button "create invoice" in sale order, to create an refund invoice if the amount it's cero and the lines quantities are negative.
 #.
 Add to sale order lines action the form view, to access with the button "sales" in product template.
+#.
+Preview button in Sale Order now open the online quotation in a new Tab

 Installation
 ============